flawwan/CTF-Writeups/NSAHACK2018/Writeup-4096.md

 1303
 ```

 Using the command `s`, we can seek to a function.
-Because we know it's a linux compiled binary it has a main function where the code starts to execute from.
+We know it's a linux compiled binary and it has a main function where the code starts to execute from.
 Lets seek to that.
 ```bash
 [0x7fedcfdccc30]> s main
 [0x004012b0]>